Nikhila1003/Ecommerce_FrontEnd/README.md

 ![Landing Page](img/LandingPage.png)

 ## Features & Functionalities
-- A basic webpage styles using HTML & CSS.
+- A basic webpage styled using HTML & CSS.
 - Dynamically load the page content using JavaScript & JSON.
 - A simple payment UI that can be integrated with the API Gateway.
 - New items can be easily added to the page, as it is handled using a simple JSON file with all the list of items.